Bandeira-Lab/pep2prob-benchmark/README.md

 ## 🗃️ Dataset

 - **610,117 unique precursors** (peptide sequence + charge)
-- Constructed from **183 millions high-resolution HCD MS² spectra**
+- Constructed from **183 million high-resolution HCD MS² spectra** from 227 mass spectrometry datasets in the MassIVE repository.
 - **235 possible fragment ions** per precursor (b-, y-ions with up to 3 charges, as well as a-ions with charge 1 at position 2)
 - **Probability vectors** \($p(f|p)\in[0,1]^{235}$\) estimated by counting the presence of the fragment ions given the precursor across repeated spectra
 - **Train/test split** avoids leakage by grouping similar sequences (identical, shared 6-mer prefix/suffix) into disjoint folds